acfinspace/Spacelibraryoftales/docs/contest/newedencapsuleerswritingcontest2019.md

 There will be three categories:

-Poetry
+- Poetry
-Prose
+- Prose
-Academic/News (e.g. Academic, News Reporting, Economic Reports, Science Reports, Theological Writings, Treatises, etc.)
+- Academic/News (e.g. Academic, News Reporting, Economic Reports, Science Reports, Theological Writings, Treatises, etc.)

 There will be a total of at least seven judges, who will judge ALL categories:

-Loai Qerl
+Loai Qerl<br>
-Arrendis
+Arrendis<br>
-Pol Macsliebh
+Pol Macsliebh<br>
-Laisariona Raske
+Laisariona Raske<br>
-Annabella Rella
+Annabella Rella<br>
 Francophobia

 There is no minimum length.
 Maximum length is 30,000 words.
 There is no required subject matter; the content may be fiction or non-fiction.
 All entries will be considered.